matn7/CS-Notes/src/main/java/mutithreading/README.md

 }
 ```

-- Synchronized block is Reentrant.
+- A synchronized block is Reentrant.
 - A thread cannot prevent itself from entering a critical section.

 ### :star: Atomic operations